Whisper’s hearing aids use AI to boost speech and reduce noise

 “Seeing the everyday effects of hearing loss affect my grandfather was very eye-opening for me,” Song told VentureBeat.
 “I like to say my grandfather is ‘a hearing aid owner but not a hearing aid user.’
 He had trouble adopting hearing aids, and this piqued my curiosity in the product category.
 The fact that his story is not unique was even more confounding to me.
 This inspired me to build a new kind of product — a device that didn’t just have great audio processing the day it was made, but one that could learn and actually get better over time.”

 Crow had a similar experience with his father, who also suffered from hearing loss.
-“When I was talking with my dad and for the umpteenth time he asked if we could sit in a quiet corner of a cafe so he could hear me over the background noise, I realized solving the problem of hearing meant something to me — that working on helping folks hear and connect with their loved ones was just about the most important thing I could probably work on right now,” he said.
+“When I was talking with my dad and for the umpteenth time he asked if we could sit in a quiet corner of a café so he could hear me over the background noise, I realized solving the problem of hearing meant something to me — that working on helping folks hear and connect with their loved ones was just about the most important thing I could probably work on right now,” he said.

 Neither Crow nor Song has a medical background, but the two were inspired to tackle challenges in hearing accessibility after seeing how AI might be applied to the hearing aid experience.
 “With the Whisper hearing system, consumers get a state-of-the-art device designed in Silicon Valley that doesn’t stay static but continually improves with AI for better performance,” Crow explained.